Donald L. Drakeman

 He was educated at Dartmouth College (AB magna cum laude), Columbia Law School (JD Harlan Fiske Stone Scholar), and Princeton University (MA, PhD in Religion).

+A resident of Montclair, New Jersey, he was appointed in 1994 as chair of the township's zoning board of adjustment.

 In the early stages of his career he worked as an attorney at Milbank, Tweed, Hadley & McCloy and was the vice-president of the Essex Chemical Corporation.
 He is best known as the co-founder of two biotechnology companies, Medarex Inc. and Genmab A/S, both of which develop drugs used in monoclonal antibody therapy.
-During his tenure as CEO of Medarex, the company raised more than a billion dollars, entered into alliances with many other pharmaceutical companies, and spun off Genmab, which subsequently completed the largest biotechnology IPO in the history of European capital markets up to the time of the offering.
+During his tenure as the founding CEO of Medarex, the company raised more than a billion dollars, entered into alliances with many other pharmaceutical companies, and spun off Genmab, which subsequently completed the largest biotechnology IPO in the history of European capital markets up to the time of the offering.
 He was an Ernst & Young Entrepreneur of the Year in 2005.

-He serves as a trustee of Drew University, a Visitor of Ralston College, a member of the Board of Advisors of the Rutgers Business School, and formerly served as a trustee of the University of Charleston.
+He serves as a Trustee of Drew University, a Visitor of Ralston College, a member of the Board of Advisors of the Rutgers Business School, and formerly served as a Trustee of the Woodrow Wilson National Fellowship Foundation and of the University of Charleston.
 He is also a member of the editorial board of the journal mAbs.
-He was formerly the chairman of the New Jersey Commission on Science and Technology, and has served on the boards of several companies, including Oxford Glycosciences, IDM-Pharma, and Mannkind.
-He continues to be a Director of Zymeworks Inc. He is in addition a Fellow of the Burgon Society.
+He was formerly the Chairman of the New Jersey Commission on Science and Technology, and has served on the boards of several companies, including Oxford Glycosciences, IDM-Pharma, and Mannkind.
+He continues to be a Director of Zymeworks Inc. He is in addition a Fellow of the Royal Society of Biology, the Royal Historical Society, and of the Burgon Society.